latifkhon/learn-osi-saf-sea-ice/README.md

 **environment.yml**.
 This contains all the information we need to install the relevant packages.

-The conda package manager can be very slow, so we will install a new "solver" that speeds things up.
+Older versions of the conda package manager can be very slow, so we will install a new "solver" that speeds things up.
 To do this, from the Anaconda prompt (Windows) or in the terminal (OSx/Linux) you can run: